Abdul Hamid Khan (general): Yahya Khan Regime

 and street protests against the regime of President Ayub Khan, largely driven by dissatisfaction with his policies and governance.
 Amid this chaos, General Yahya Khan, the then Commander-in-Chief of the Pakistan Army, removed Ayub and imposed martial law on 25 March 1969.
 Yahya took over as President of Pakistan, and in recognition of his loyalty and leadership, Lt.
-Gen. Abdul Hamid Khan was appointed multiple roles.
+Gen. Hamid Khan was appointed to multiple roles.

-After martial law was imposed by General Yahya Khan on 25 March 1969, Lt Gen Hamid Khan was made the Chief of Staff (COS) of the Pakistan Army and Deputy Martial Law Administrator (DMLA) of the country.
+After martial law was imposed by General Yahya Khan on 25 March 1969, Lieutenant General Hamid was appointed Deputy Martial Law Administrator (DMLA) of the country and was a central figure within the martial law council of administration.

+On 26 March, he was appointed as the Chief of Staff of the Pakistan Army or in another sense the de facto Commander-in-Chief of the army in place of Yahya as he was the president.
+He would also act as the Chief Martial Law Administrator of the country in the absence of Yahya Khan.

 During that time he briefly held the cabinet portfolio of Home Affairs for four months.
-He was promoted to full general in August 1969 and was appointed as the chief of staff of the Army or in other sense the de facto commander-in-chief of the army in place of Yahya as he was the president.
-He is accused of war crimes during the 1971 Bangladesh liberation war.
+He was promoted to full general on 1 January 1971, as a new years gift from Yahya Khan.

 Hamid Khan was a central figure in Yahya's military government along with several active duty military officials: